 So he concluded that people that we say, "Wow, they're lucky.
 They fell into this.
 They started this business, and it succeeded."
 This author's point is observant people tend to succeed.
 Lucky things tend to happen to those who are paying attention - paying attention to people, paying attention to what they say, paying attention to the connections.

+14. Have a strong desire to really help people.
 From Inventology again.
 Some of the most gifted inventors listen to constituents and develop a kinship with sufferers.
 They see the problem through other eyes.
 Perhaps most important, they feel the urgency to help others, a kind of second-hand pain that cracks open the mind.
-If you have a strong desire to really help people 2 Corinthians 9:8.
+If you have a strong desire to really help people II Corinthians 9:8.
 "And God is able to bless you abundantly so that in all things at all times, having all that you need, you will abound in every good work."

 Your product or your service has to be a blessing to people, and you have to genuinely care about people.
 If all you care about is you making money, ultimately, your product and service will not meet the needs of the people around you.
 You have to meet the needs of those that are around you.